Complete Guide

 When to Choose Kashmiri Saffron

-• Royal biryanis and pulaos requiring intense color
+• Royal biryanis and pulaos – requiring intense golden color

-• Wedding and festival desserts (shahi tukda, phirni)
+• Wedding and festival desserts – shahi tukda, phirni, kheer

 Quantity Needed: 3-4 threads per serving for optimal effect

-Explore Authentic Kashmiri Mongra saffron for these premium applications.
+Explore our Authentic Kashmiri Mongra Saffron for these premium applications.

 When to Choose Iranian Saffron